Tigers vs. Mariners Player Props Betting Odds

 France Stats

-- France will look for his 10th straight game with a hit in this contest.
-In his last 10 games he is batting .359 with a double, a home run, three walks and four RBI.
+- France will look for his 11th straight game with a hit in this contest.
+During his last 10 games he is batting .375 with a double, a home run, two walks and four RBI.

 France Recent Games